Self-performing woman-owned construction business pushing it forward, Hartline Construction - Kansas City, MO

 Jennifer Hart signing a construction beam prior to installation at Kansas City International Airport's modernized terminal.

 In 2023 when you take off from Kansas City International Airport’s modernized terminal, you will witness carpentry, painting, trim and tile all self-performed by Hartline Construction.

 Over the past decade, Hartline Construction has made a name for itself in the Kansas City area culminating in being named a 2021 Top 10 Small Business by the Greater Kansas City Chamber of Commerce.

 Early this year, the Missouri Small Business Development Center (SBDC) invited Hartline Construction to be one of 12 companies to participate in the Elevate program.
 Elevate focuses on second-stage businesses.
-A second-stage business is typically one with 10 to 99 full-time employees, $750,000 to $5 million in sales, and an opportunity to grow beyond its current market area.
+A second-stage business is typically one with 10 to 99 full-time employees, $750,000 to $5 million in annual sales, and an opportunity to grow beyond its current market area.
 (Learn more about the Elevate program in this article.)

 While working on her architecture degree, Hart did not take a single business course.
 Since deciding to become a business owner, she has been doing her homework.

 “Coming out of the recession and opening my own company, the one thing I was very concerned about was that we would not last more than five years,” Hart said.
 “So, I put myself in every business class I possibly could think of.”

 The Elevate program is the latest of those classes.

 Programs like Elevate “help small companies push it forward,” Hart said.

 Elevate does that through individual engagements wherein each business owner works with a team leader who helps to determine the business’s right next steps and calls on specialized consultants for support, and roundtable meetings of all the participants facilitated by Edward Lowe Foundation experts to share experiences and explore their most pressing issues.